 Applications of Progress Monitoring to IEP and Program Development

-This presentation describes progress monitoring procedures for elementary grades in reading and mathematics and illustrates how data can be translated into meaningful statements for Individualized Educational Programs.
-In addition to using data for monitoring progress toward annual goals, the presentation describes how teachers can use this information for strengthening instructional.
-National Center on Student Progress Monitoring, presented by Dr. Pam Stecker and Michelle Hosp, January 2005.
+This presentation describes progress monitoring procedures for elementary grades in reading and mathematics and illustrates how data can be translated into meaningful statements for Individualized Educational Programs by Dr. Pam Stecker and Michelle Hosp, January 2005.
+In addition to using data for monitoring progress toward annual goals, the presentation describes how teachers can use this information for strengthening instructional programs for struggling learners.

 Monitoring Student Progress in Individualized Educational Programs Using Curriculum-Based Measurement

 Curriculum-Based Measurement (CBM) encompasses an assessment methodology that can be used to develop goals, benchmarks, or short-term objectives for individualized educational programs for students with disabilities.
 Teachers also use curriculum-based measurement as a means for monitoring student progress across the year.
-This paper describes CBM in reading and mathematics and provides sample goal statements for each area.
-In addition, the process by which teachers can examine data and make meaningful decisions about the overall effectiveness of their instruction is described.
-By Pamela M. Stecker, Clemson University.
+By Pamela M. Stecker, Clemson University. .

 Improving Student Outcomes Through Progress Monitoring